 - Manage real property interests of the City, including acquisitions and dispositions of property, easements, rights-of-way, leases, franchises and licenses.

-- Represent the City's interests in lawsuits and administrative proceedings, including water rights matters, collection actions and tort and contract claims involving the City; and coordinate with the outside counsel to ensure effective representation of the City's interests when the City is represented by outside counsel.
+- Represent the City's interests in lawsuits and administrative proceedings, including water rights matters, collection actions, and tort and contract claims involving the City.
+When necessary, the Legal Department coordinates with the outside counsel to ensure effective representation of the City's interests.

 - Provide staffing to the Ethics Review Commission, the Charter Review Commission, and the San Marcos Industrial Development Corporation Board of Directors.